clc14/ELLIS/README.md

 #ELLIS
 ####Enterprise Linux Lab Installer Script for CentOS 7.2
-####Version 0.1 rev. 2016-02-05

 ##General purpose

-The purpose of this script is to quickly and easily setup a pre-configured lab environment useful for studying to obtain enterprise Linux certifications.
+This is a script to quickly and easily setup a pre-configured lab environment useful for studying to obtain enterprise Linux certifications.

 This script is intended to be run on a clean, updated installation of CentOS 7.2.